-The Muddy River runs through a portion of the LWRFS before cutting southeast and discharging into Lake Mead.11 Many warm-water springs, including the Muddy River Springs at issue in this litization, discharge from the regional eacherging approximation of the series of issue in this litigation, discharge from the regional carbonate groundwater aquifer.12 The series of springs, collectively referred to as the "Muddy River Springs" in the Muddy River Springs Area hydrographic basin form the headwaters of the Muddy River and provide the only known habitat for the endangered Moapa dace.13
+The Muddy River runs through a portion of the LWRFS before cutting southeast and discharging into Lake Mead.
+Many warm-water springs, including the Muddy River Springs at issue in this litigation, discharge from the regional carbonate groundwater aquifer.
+The series of springs, collectively referred to as the "Muddy River Springs" in the Muddy River Springs Area hydrographic basin form the headwaters of the Muddy River and provide the only known habitat for the endangered Moapa dace.
+The series of the Muddy River and provide the only known habitat for the endangered Moapa dace.